Liu Shiwen

 Liu Shiwen (刘诗雯 (Liú Shīwén); born 12 April 1991) is a Chinese table tennis player.
 She is a five-time World Cup champion, one-time World Champion, three-time ITTF World Tour Grand Finals champion and four-time Asian Cup champion.
-She is known to be one of the fastest players in the world.

 She held the ITTF No. 1 rank for nine consecutive months from January to September 2010, thirteen consecutive months during 2013–2014, and eleven consecutive months during 2015–2016.
 Also, she has been consistently ranked first or second in ITTF Women's World ranking from early 2012 to mid-2017 (with no lower rank than third).

 Equipment

 Liu Shiwen currently uses a Custom made Butterfly ZLC with a black DHS Hurricane 3 NEO Blue Sponge (2.1mm,39.5°) for her forehand and a red Dignics for her backhand.

 Career

-In 2019, Liu Shiwen won the world championships.
+In 2019, Liu won the world championships.
 In a sit-down interview with CCTV, Liu discussed her 2019 World Championship run, placing a big emphasis on the psychological aspect.
 She noted that she felt like an underdog against both Ding Ning in the semi-finals and Chen Meng in the finals.

 In 2020, Liu's season was cut short by the coronavirus pandemic.
 She did not return for ITTF's restart events at the end of the year due to injury.
 Liu was expected to return in 2021 at WTT Doha, but plans were cut short by China's decision to withdraw due to coronavirus concerns.